jashkenas/coffeescript/TAME.md

 ## Language Design Considerations

-In sum, the tame additions to CoffeeScript consist of three new keywords:
+In sum, the iced additions to CoffeeScript consist of three new keywords:

 * **await**, marking off a block or a single statement.
 * **defer**, which is quite similar to a normal function call, but is compiled specially to accommodate argument passing.
-* **tameRequire**, which is used to control the "require"ing of the tame runtime.
+* **tameRequire**, which is used to control the "require"ing of the iced runtime.
 By default, the runtime is pasted inline, but with `tameRequire(node)`, it is loaded via node's `require`, and with `tameRequire(none)`, it is skipped altogether.

 Finally, `autocb` isn't a bona-fide keyword, but the compiler searches for it in parameters to CoffeeScript functions, and updates the behavior of the `Code` block accordingly.

-These keywords represent the potential for these tame additions to break existing CoffeeScript code --- any preexisting use of these keywords as regular function, variable or class names will cause headaches.
+These keywords represent the potential for these iced additions to break existing CoffeeScript code --- any preexisting use of these keywords as regular function, variable or class names will cause headaches.